nghfp9wa7bzq/aq_classic_launcher/README.md

 Some game sites load it automatically for you.

 So I could have loaded the ruffle extension for Chromium into this project,
-but that would have been harder and thankfully Ruffle can be loaded as like any other JS library.
+but that would have been harder and thankfully Ruffle can be loaded just like any other JS library.
 (At this point, I thought, why use electron?
 I could just as easily make a HTML file and a JS file that load Ruffle.
 You could just open this in any browser.)